denoland/manual/getting_started/first_steps.md

 You will see this program returns an error regarding network access so what did we do wrong?
-You might remember from the introduction that Deno is a runtime which is secure by default.
-This means you need to explicitly give programs the permission to do certain 'privileged' actions, such as access the network.
+You might remember from the introduction that Deno is a runtime that is secure by default.
+This means you need to explicitly give programs permission to do certain 'privileged' actions, such as access the network.

 Try it out again with the correct permission flag: